ragaeeb/forwarder-bot/README.md

 2. This will start a polling-based development server that processes updates locally
 3. Any code changes will automatically restart the bot
+4. Lint/format the codebase with `bunx biome check .` before committing changes
+5. Run `bun test` (or `bun run test` for direct Vitest output) to execute the full suite

 ## Usage